 To reestablish the company’s DNA, it is pertinent that HR organise company-wide activities that explains the company’s next steps, such as a review of the events that have passed, current recovery measures, and the vision for the future.

 Failure to provide opportunities for advancement can have an immediate impact on employee retention.
 Because today's employees are more likely to experience emotional stress than previous generations, human resource teams must place a greater emphasis on efforts to keep employees engaged.

-Providing training and development programs for employees leads to increase in employees who are satisfied and engaged with heir work.
+Providing training and development programs for employees can lead to increase in employees who are satisfied and engaged with their work.
 It is critical that human resource professionals in the Philippines recognise the importance of nurturing employees by investing in their professional growth and development.